 What makes a spec "agent-ready"?

 Most specs are not agent-ready.
 They assume shared context that doesn't exist in an AI session.
 They use vague language ("make it fast," "improve the UX") that a human colleague could interpret but an agent cannot.
 They omit edge cases that a senior engineer would think to ask about.
+And they rarely link back to the user signals that justify the work.

 1. Unambiguous scope.
 The spec must clearly state what is in scope and what is not.
 An agent that encounters ambiguity will either guess (producing unwanted code) or stall (wasting tokens on clarification that never comes in an autonomous session).